 The Federal Estate Tax law now also includes what are known as portability provisions, which makes it much easier for a married couple to utilize both spouses’ exemption amounts.
 The definition of married couple has also changed, as same-sex marriages are now recognized for Federal tax purposes.

 As a result of the above changes, the estate plan that you have in place may no longer be the most appropriate way to structure things.
 In many situations, especially those involving a second marriage, the drastic increase in the estate tax exemption amount can result in undesired consequences.
 For example, an estate plan established in 2003 for a man with a net worth of $4,000,000 may have provided, by formula (utilizing the maximum estate tax exemption), that $3,000,000 would go into a Marital Trust for the benefit of the wife from a second marriage, with $1,000,000 (the maximum 2003 estate tax exemption amount) going outright to the children of the first marriage.
 This plan would have eliminated any estate tax at the first death, and still provided significant assets to support the surviving spouse.
 However, if that man were to die in 2015, all of the assets would go to the children (due to the higher exemption amount), and the surviving spouse would receive nothing under the Trust.
-[The surviving spouse may have what are known as elective share rights in this situation (subject to a Prenuptial Agreement)], but it is far better to address this issue by making sure that your documents are current based on current law.

 There are also changes to Florida law that pertain to estate planning documents on an annual basis.
 These changes not only affect Wills and Trusts, but also related documents, such as Living Will, Health Care Proxy and Power of Attorney.